STAT540-UBC-2023/project-zinc/Reports&Presentations/Final Written Report.md

 To date, there is no effective cure.
 However, many researchers have suggested cost-effective intervention to prevent serious outcome, including physical exercise, and diet control [3].
 One of the reasons is because they increasingly noticed a strong association between obesity and diabetes, shown in many published papers [5,6].
 Many patients with T2D are commonly portrayed as having accumulated higher fat percentages in their bodies [1].
 Obesity is commonly defined as Body Mass Index (BMI) larger than 30 kg/m2 [1,7].
 The major metabolic complications of obese individuals consist of insulin resistance, culminating in pancreatic cell overload and failure [8], which leads to T2D [9,10].
 However, obesity is not the only factor for T2D, as a large population of non-obese T2D patients has also been rising [10].
 The driving force for T2D in non-obese patients leans towards a genetic factor, resulting in defective insulin production [11].
 Therefore, it is critical to understand the pathogenesis of both conditions for therapies developments [11].

 Since clinical observation shows obesity as a contributing factor for some T2D patience but not the others, it brings up interesting biological questions: does obesity contribute to gene expression change for T2D patients?
-If so, what is the differential gene expression between obese and non-obese T2D individuals?
+Is there a difference in the gene expression between T2D patients who are obese and non-obese?

 ### Hypothesis and Aims